 Spingler is a long-time, well-known public servant on the Main Line.
 He was first elected to the Radnor Board of Commissioners in 1969 and retired as its president in 2015.

 On December 16, 2016, police were called to the nursing home on West Avenue in Wayne after an employee said she witnessed Spingler touching the victim on her chest in a sexual manner.

 The next day employees told police it happened again.

 According to the criminal complaint, an employee saw the victim with "a blanket pulled up to her shoulders and witnessed Spingler using his right hand under the blanket to massage her chest area in an inappropriate way not to be mistaken for any assistance of any kind."

 Both times, Spingler immediately left the facility when he noticed employees watching him.

-The victim is 103 years old and is diagnosed with dementia, muscle weakness, and has difficulty walking.
-Authorities say she could not have defended herself against unwanted physical contact, and is totally dependent on nursing home staff.
+The victim had difficulty walking.
+Authorities said she could not have defended herself against unwanted physical contact, and was totally dependent on nursing home staff.